neuronetio/eventorjs/README.md

 Delimeter is a dot `.` by default.
 You can change it by passign delimeter option to the constructor to override it `let eventor = Eventor({ delimeter:':' });`.
 Delimeter should be just one special character.
 You can use normal RegExp object as eventName too.

+Eventor has built-in express-like route wildcard system so when you want to use some params just add slash `/` to eventName like `web-request:/user/:id/jobs`.
+You will have those "route" params inside `event.params` object.
+If there is an slash `/` character inside event name eventor will try to parse params inside those eventNames.

 ```javascript
 let eventor = new Eventor();
 eventor.on(/^test.*$/gi,()=>{}); // will match something like 'test','testing','testosteron' ...